The following post is from Lisa of The Pennington Point: 5 Tips to Make Flea Market Junk Work for You

 6. Do you love the shape?

-Sometimes I will see something and just love the shape, but not know how I would use it.
+Sometimes I will see something and just love the shape but do not know how I would use it.

 Trophies have a wonderful shape!
 Yes, I actually found these at a garage sale, and I knew I could do something fun with them.
 They took on new life when I painted them white.
 Now they are a perfect addition to my summer décor.

-The next time you’re headed to do some junk shopping, keep these five things in mind.
+Keep these five things in mind the next time you’re headed to do some junk shopping.
 Let go of the expected and be adventurous.
 You’ve got nothing to lose but a little time and a few dollars!